JustANull/llcplays/README.md

 ### Secret Key

 You'll need to provide your secret key in `secret.json` so the bot can log into your channel.
+Also, you *aren't* llcplays, so you'll need to change the preconfigured username and channel name.
+You *can* run the bot in the wrong channel.
+Please don't do this.

 Example `secret.json`: